Ellen White (footballer): England

-In June 2022 White was included in the England squad for the UEFA Women's Euro 2022.
+In June 2022, White was included in the England squad for the UEFA Women's Euro 2022.
 White started all six games and scored two goals in an 8–0 victory over Norway, a record win for a game in either the men's or women's European Championships.
 England won the tournament beating Germany 2–1 in the final, England's first major tournament trophy since the men's World Cup in 1966.
 Following the win, White appeared on the cover of OK! with fellow Lionesses Lucy Bronze and Keira Walsh; the three were interviewed about the state of women's football.

-A month after the tournament, White announced her retirement from football on 22 August 2022, departing as England's top female goal scorer and second overall goal scorer with 52 international goals (behind Wayne Rooney's 53 and ahead of Harry Kane's 50).
+A month after the tournament, White announced her retirement from football on 22 August 2022, departing as England's top female goal scorer and third overall goal scorer with 52 international goals (behind Wayne Rooney's 53 and Harry Kane's 63).
 In a letter shared on Twitter, White wrote that "this is my time to say goodbye to football and watch the next generation shine", adding that it had been an honour to play football for England and that her dreams had come true by winning the European title.
 England manager Sarina Wiegman paid tribute to White after the announcement, saying that "the game will miss her greatly."

+Following her retirement after the Euros victory, White was appointed Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for services to association football.

+White was allotted 174 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.

 Great Britain Olympics

-In June 2012, White was named in the 18-woman Great Britain squad for the 2012 London Olympics, where Team GB finished the tournament as quarter-finalists after finishing top of their group.
+In June 2012, White was named in the 18-woman Great Britain squad for the 2012 Summer Olympics in London, where Team GB finished the tournament as quarter-finalists after finishing top of their group.

-After being selected for the 2020 Tokyo Olympics, White scored twice as Team GB played a warm up match against New Zealand.
+After being selected for the 2020 Summer Olympics in Tokyo, White scored twice as Team GB played a warm up match against New Zealand.
 She scored three times during the group stage including a brace in GB's Group E opener against Chile, in addition to a hat-trick against Australia in the quarter final, which Team GB lost 4–3 in extra time after the score was 2–2 at the end of the 90 minutes.

 Personal life

 White is married to Callum Convery.
-White comes from a family of West Ham United supporters who, alongside her husband, regularly attend her matches.
-On 14 December 2022, White announced via social media that she was pregnant with her first child.
+White comes from a family of West Ham United supporters who, alongside her husband, regularly attended her matches.
+The couple's first child was born in 2023.

 In 2016, White was awarded the title of Honorary Freewoman of the Parish of Aylesbury by Aylesbury Town Council.

-White was appointed Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for services to association football.
+On 10 June 2024, White made her England Soccer Aid debut, scoring in a 6–3 victory for England in the match that raised £15 million for UNICEF; and in doing so, became the event's first female goalscorer.